sukitsubaki/sukitsubaki.github.io/_posts/2020-05-05-from-knowledge-to-action.md

 scope: "Problem Solving"
 ---

-# From Knowledge to Action: Bridging the Implementation Gap

 We live in an age of unprecedented access to information.
 Libraries, online courses, podcasts, and digital resources offer knowledge on virtually any topic imaginable.
 Yet, a profound challenge persists: the vast chasm between knowing and doing remains stubbornly wide.

 ## The Knowledge-Action Paradox